-The arrival of the new iPhone XR and iPad Pro have brought with them a new kind of screen: the Liquid Retina Display.
-Here's what you need to know about it.
+The arrival of the iPhone XR and iPad Pro in 2018 brought with them a new kind of screen: the Liquid Retina Display.
+Here's everything you need to know about it.

 What is a Liquid Retina Display?

-A Liquid Retina Display is a type of LCD display, currently only found in the iPhone XR and iPad Pro.
+A Liquid Retina Display is a type of LCD display, currently found in the iPhone 11, iPhone XR and the 2018 iPad Pro.

 Like the regular Retina display found in other iPhones, the Liquid Retina Display relies on a higher level of pixels-per-inch to create a paper-like screen effect where pixels are not visible to the naked eye.